ahmadalli/public-notes/docs/0160-observations/010-no-nice-things/index.md

 ## TLDR

 We can't have nice things because others want nice things too.
-And sometimes these wants aren't aligned.
+And sometimes these wants aren't aligned resulting in complex situations with wired outcomes.

 ## What's in Here?